 Visit to VERDO CHP plant in Randers, Denmark

-Jan Nielsen, Eric Georgin and Jens Ole Hougaard
+Jan Nielsen (DTI), Eric Georgin (CETIAT) and Jens Ole Hougaard (VERDO)

 Last January, the BIOFMET project members from DTI and CETIAT visited VERDO CHP plant in Randers, Denmark.